act-rules/act-rules.github.io/_rules/image-filename-as-accessible-name-9eb3f6.md

 ---
 id: 9eb3f6
-name: Image filename is valid accessible name
+name: Image filename is accessible name for image
 rule_type: atomic
 description: |
   This rule checks that image elements that use their source filename as their accessible name do so without loss of information to the user.